 Peter Simon Pallas description of the golden palm civet was published in 1778.

 Viverra zeylonensis was the scientific name given by Peter Simon Pallas in 1778 to a specimen of the palm civet from Sri Lanka that he had collected.
 Several zoological specimens were discovered and described between the nineteenth and early twentieth century, including:

 - Paradoxurus aureus by Frédéric Cuvier in 1822.

-- Paradoxurus montanus by Edward Frederick Kelaart in 1852 who described a fulvous brown palm civet from the mountains of Sri Lanka, which he considered a variety of the golden palm civet.
+- Paradoxurus Montanus by Edward Frederick Kelaart in 1852 described a fulvous brown palm civet from the mountains of Sri Lanka, which he considered a variety of the golden palm civet.

-- Paradoxurus stenocephalus by Colin Groves and colleagues in 2009 who described a golden brown specimen from Sri Lanka’s dry zone.
-They proposed to regard P. montanus, P. aureus and P. stenocephalus as distinct species based on coat colour and skull measurements of specimens.
+- Paradoxurus stenocephalus by Colin Groves and colleagues in 2009 described a golden brown specimen from Sri Lanka’s dry zone.
+They proposed to regard P. montanus, P. aureus, and P. stenocephalus as distinct species based on coat color and skull measurements of specimens.

 It has been determined by the genetic study that specimens of P. montanus, P. aureus, and P. stenocephalus all belong to the same haplotype.
 Neither a distinct species nor a subspecies, but rather junior synonyms of the golden palm civet, should be considered because of their limited genetic differentiation.